turingschool/backend-curriculum-site/module1/lessons/project_review.md

 * incorportate ideas and strategies from peers in future projects

 ## Structure
-5 min - Warm Up

 20 min - Self Reflection
-5 min - Break
+15 min - Shared Reflection
 20 min - Code Share
-5 min - Wrap Up

 ## Self Reflection
 - What did you learn from this project?